Here we try to de jargonize some of the most commonly used health insurance terms to help you in making informed decisions.

 Day Care Treatments

 These refer to medical treatments or surgical procedures performed in less than 24 hours, either under general or local anesthesia in a hospital or a day care center.
 It is very important to note that Day Care Treatments do not include out-patient treatments.
-Some common day care treatments include Cataract surgeries, coronary angiography, chemo therapy, dialysis, etc.
+Some common day care treatments include Cataract surgeries, coronary angiography, chemo therapy, dialysis, etc. View the comprehensive day care treatment list.

 Every claim free year earns you a higher sum insured, without any increase in the premium.
 In the first claim free year the sum insured is increased by 5% and for every subsequent claim free renewal it is increased by another 10 % on an average and is limited at 50%.
+Learn more about cumulative bonus in health insurance.

 If you forget to pay your insurance premiums on time, insurers grant you an extra 30 days to pay the same.
 Though you would not be covered during this lapsed time period, once the premium is paid, the policy would be reinstated with all the benefits intact.
 Also referred to as a break in period clause, claims arising during this period will not be admissible.